ViDou83/SDNNested/README.md

 *   Use New-SDNNestedInfra.ps1 script, run it from the physical machine or the VM where you want to deploy SDNNested LAB.
 Config file is SDNNested-Deploy-Infra.psd1 and can be fully customized.
     *   PS F:\VMs\Template\SDNNested>.\New-SDNNestedInfra.ps1  -ConfigurationDataFile .\configfiles\Azure_E8_v3\SDNNested-Deploy-Infra.psd1

-## STEP 2 - Deploy SDNv2 Stack using SDNExpres scprit
+## STEP 2 - Deploy SDNv2 Stack using SDNExpress scprit
 To get the latest SDNExpress script please check out: see https://github.com/microsoft/SDN/tree/master/SDNExpress (slow ring) or https://github.com/microsoft/SDN/tree/master/SDNExpress (fast ring)